Is Paul a Reinterpreter or False Teacher? An Alternate View

 “For false messiahs and false prophets will appear and perform great signs and wonders to deceive, if possible, even the elect.”
 (Matthew 24:24)

-Reinterpreter view: Paul’s visions gave him a mystical authority that shaped his theology.
+Reinterpreter view: Paul’s visions gave him a mystical authority that shaped his theology, allowing him to reinterpret Jesus’ mission for a spiritual age.

-False-teacher view: His entire apostleship rests on private revelation—exactly the kind of thing Jesus warned against.
+False-teacher view: His apostleship rests on contradictory, private revelations without witnesses—precisely the kind of experience Scripture warns believers to test.

 Contradictions in Paul’s Letters